paddle georgia 2022

 Alternative Lodging in Folkston: There are numerous options in the Folkston area.
 Click here for a full listing and contact information.

 Our launch site on Jan.
-24 is located 0.1 mile from the campsite.
+16 is located miles from the campsite.
 Cars will be parked at the launch site.
 Bus transportation will be provided to return participants to their vehicles at the conclusion of the paddle.

 Directions from Traders Hill Campground to Suwannee Canal Recreation Area: Return to Okefenokee Parkway (GA.
 23) 1.4 mile via Tracys Ferry Road.
 Turn left on Okefenokee Parkway and proceed 3.2 miles.
 Turn right on Suwannee Canal Road and proceed 4.2 miles to parking area.